Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

         extra_kwargs = {'password': {'write_only': True}}
 ```

-Sometime, you need to add a new field on your serializer or just change the default field.
+Sometimes, you need to add a new field on your serializer or simply change the default field.

 ---